 (2) “Direct medical care membership agreement” means a written contractual agreement between a care provider and a person, or the person’s legal representative;

 (3) “Direct medical care provider” means an individual or legal entity, alone or with others professionally associated with the provider or other legal entity, that is authorized to provide medical care services and who chooses to enter into a direct medical care membership agreement;

 (4) “Medical products” means any product used to diagnose or manage a disease, including any medical device, treatment or drug;

-(5) "Medical services" means a screen, assessment, diagnosis or treatment for the purpose of promotion of health or the detection and management of disease or injury within the competency and training of the direct primary care provider; and
+(5) “Medical services” means a screen, assessment, diagnosis or treatment for the purpose of promotion of health or the detection and management of disease or injury within the competency and training of the direct medical care provider; and

 §30-3F-2.
 Direct Primary Care.

 (a) A person or a legal representative of a person may seek care outside of an insurance plan, or outside of the Medicaid or Medicare program, and pay for the care.

 (b) A medical care provider may accept payment for medical services or medical products outside of an insurance plan.

 (c) A medical care provider may accept payment for medical services or medical products provided to a Medicaid or Medicare beneficiary.

 (d) A patient or legal representative does not forfeit insurance benefits, Medicaid benefits or Medicare benefits by purchasing medical services or medical products outside the system.